nsubhadipta/BookkeepingService/README.md

 # Bookkeeping Service API
-Welcome to the Bookkeeping Service repository!
-The Bookkeeping Service API is a Node.js application built with Express and MongoDB that manages books, users, and libraries.
-Users can be either authors or borrowers, and books are associated with specific authors and libraries.
-The API includes authentication and authorization features, as well as multilingual support for error and success messages.
+The Bookkeeping Service API is a Node.js application built with Express and MongoDB.
+It efficiently manages books, users, and libraries.
+In this system, users can have roles as either authors or borrowers.
+Each book is written by an author and is owned by a specific library.
+Books can also be borrowed by users who act as borrowers.
+The API provides robust authentication and authorization features, along with multilingual support for error and success messages.

-A bookkeeping service where there are three models namely Books, Users and Libraries.
-A User can either be an Author or a Borrower, a Book is written by some User (Author), and is currently owned by a certain library and is currently borrowed by a certain user (Borrower).
+The application models three main entities: **Books**, **Users**, and **Libraries**.
+Users can be categorized into two roles: **Authors**, who write books, and **Borrowers**, who borrow books.
+Each book is linked to an author, associated with a library that owns it, and can be currently borrowed by a borrower.

 ## Features